What is the UAD-2 Satellite?

 What is the lowest hardware buffer setting I can use with UAD-2 Satellite for stable operation?

-I've heard about Intel's upcoming Thunderbolt technology.
+I've heard about Intel's Thunderbolt technology.
 How does this affect UAD-2 Satellite?

-Universal Audio is one of a handful of future developers in the audio community for Thunderbolt, a high-speed I/O connection from Intel.
-One of the great things about Thunderbolt is its full backward compatibility with many protocols, including Firewire.
-Therefore, the UAD-2 Satellite will connect to Thunderbolt ports, once Firewire-to-Thunderbolt adaptors become available.
+Universal Audio is one of a handful of developers in the audio community for Thunderbolt, a high-speed I/O connection from Intel.
+One of the great things about Thunderbolt is its full backward compatibility with many protocols, including FireWire.
+The UAD-2 Satellite can connect to Thunderbolt ports using the Apple Thunderbolt to FireWire Adapter.

 Where can I see UAD-2 Satellite specifications, system compatibility, and further details?